DISLMcGill/pandas-query-generator/README.md

                         queries.txt)
   --schema SCHEMA       Path to the relational schema JSON file (default:
                         None)
+  --sorted              Whether or not to sort the queries by complexity
+                        (default: False)
   --verbose             Print extra generation information and statistics
                         (default: False)
 ```